Kallu-A/Kallu-A/README.md

 Feel free to explore and see what I've been up to.

-wrapping up a double degree from 🇨🇦 🇫🇷

 ## Projects

 Here are some highlights of my work: